What Are VA Non-Allowable Fees & Who Pays Them?

 - Appraisals and inspections: The VA requires that properties meet minimum property requirements (MPRs) in order to be eligible for a VA loan.
 You’ll pay for the VA appraisal out of pocket.
 However, the VA prohibits lenders from charging you for additional appraisals or home inspections.

-- Lawyer, broker, and agent fees: Many parties are involved in real estate transactions, not just the buyer, seller, and mortgage lender.
-Luckily, when you take out a VA loan, you’re not responsible for lawyer, broker, or real estate agent fees.
+- Lawyer, broker, and trustee fees: Many parties are involved in real estate transactions, not just the buyer, seller, and mortgage lender.
+Luckily, when you take out a VA loan, you’re not responsible for lawyer, broker, or trustee fees.

 How Do Non-Allowable VA Fees Work?